 - Others around you express concern about drinking or drug use

-If these stand out to you or about someone you know talk to a trusted family member, friend, or reach out to a professional to help get you and your game back on track.
+If these stand out to you or someone you know, talk to a trusted family member or friend, or reach out to a professional to help get you and your game back on track.